ltworf/relational/windows/README.txt

 	Create an exe file
+- Remove the directory relational_pyside (uses symlinks that won't work on windows)
 - Move the file windows/input.py to ../
 - Chech that the version number is correct
 - Execute "python input.py py2exe"